 Put All Passwords In a Password Manager

-We’re creating long, unique, and complex passwords on each service we sign up.
+We’re creating long, unique, complex passwords for each service we sign up for.
 How are we going to track these?
-Isn’t it going to be annoying to type them every time we want to log in?
+Isn’t it annoying to type them every time we want to log in?

-Examples about where password best practices are ignored.
+Examples of where password best practices are ignored.

-- In November of 2014, a data breach at Sony Pictures uncovered employee passwords that were stored in plain text files.
+- In November of 2014, a data breach at Sony Pictures uncovered employee passwords stored in plain text files.